 If you’re not creating high converting landing pages, then you’re leaving a ton of money on the table.

 If you suspect that you have either of these problems, I’ve given you 12 tools (all of which are very affordable or free) that most top online marketers use on a regular basis.
 Some very popular ones are Visual Editor, Optimize Press and Thrive Content Builder.
-Do some research, test through free trials and see what works in you A/B testing best.
+Do some research, test through free trials and see what works best in your A/B testing.